-Budgeting and saving

-Regular savings practices are not commonplace in Hong Kong and less than half of the population save money each month.
-Moreover, almost half of Hong Kong people do not have an 'emergency fund' to cater for their unexpected Kong people as out of financial needs.
+Budgeting and saving Financial planning Borrowing and credit product usage Investment and risk management Regular savings practices are not commonplace in Hong Kong and less than half of the population save money each month.
+Moreover, almost half of Hong Kong people do not have an 'emergency fund' to cater for their unexpected financial needs.

-Financial planning

 While the majority of Hong Kong residents have been found to have financial goals in mind, less than half take action to realise their financial goals.
-Financial planning is viewed by many Hong reach and 'only for multimillionaires', rather than as an accessible tool to help them achieve their financial goals.
+Financial planning is viewed by many Hong Kong people as out of reach and 'only for multi- millionaires', rather than as an accessible tool to help them achieve their financial goals.

-Borrowing and credit product usage

 Around one in five Hong Kong people have borrowed money over the previous 12 months.
 Buying favourite items and paying for entertainment expenses were ranked the most common reasons for borrowing.

-Investment and risk management

 45% of Hong Kong people have held or traded investment products over the past 12 months, and one-third of investors expect to achieve over 20% annual returns from their investments, which may subject them to a high-risk level.